Current lab members

 Mainly working at the Swiss Ornithological Institute, I joined the Kokkonuts as an external PhD student.
 I am a wildlife ecologist with a particular interest in conservation biology, animal movement ecology and resource selection by animals.
 In my PhD I aim to find out how to reconcile the demands of forest habitat specialists with forest management.
 Enjoying the challenges of field work, I am working with the white-backed woodpecker, a rare and endangered species typically inhabiting primeval forests, in the Swiss and Austrian Alps.

 I did a Kokkonuts PhD on life history evolution under cancer risk.
 Excited about working on all the questions I couldn’t fit into my PhD, I am now doing a postdoc at the University of Jyväskylä in Finland (where I am also improving my cross-country skiing skills further).
 Towards the end of my PhD, I became increasingly excited about the links between cancer and senescence and hope to explore this direction in the coming years!
+I am excited to now be faculty in Groningen (Netherlands).

 I did my MSc on genetic correlation between flower size and seed size (Norway), where I discussed functional integration and canalisation of seed size.
 For my PhD with the Kokkonuts, which I finished in early 2022, I studied maintenance of local adaptation to intertidal environment in the midge Clunio marinus.
 I am interested in both theoretical and empirical studies – indeed, my PhD thesis had both!